taw00/dashcore-rpm/documentation/howto.upgrade-the-operating-system.md

 need to upgrade it periodically.
 If you are running a Fedora Linux machine two versions behind the latest, you need to upgrade pronto, otherwise, the next discovered security vulnerability will leave you at risk.
 Plus, I will stop building for those old platforms not long after.
-For example, Fedora 27 is the lastest version, and Fedora 25 is now out of service.
-If you are running a Masternode on a Fedora Linux 25 system... upgrade.
-If you are running a Masternode on top of a Fedora Linux 26 system, you have some time, but consider keeping up with the latest.
+For example, Fedora 28 is the lastest version, Fedora 25 is now out of service, and Fedora 26 soon will be.
+If you are running a Masternode on a Fedora Linux 26 system... upgrade.
+If you are running a Masternode on top of a Fedora Linux 27 system, you have some time, but consider keeping up with the latest.

 ***Assumptions:***